+Learn Java Easy.
 Chapter 9.
 Creating a Distraction Device.
-With Loops, Conditionals and Scannerner
+With Loops, Conditionals and Scanner

-I hadn’t realized it, but I’ve been behind bars for almost a month and a half now.
-It might not be a long time, but I’ve already forged a great friendship with Bud.
-I told him about my situation, and he’s willing to help me.
+I hadn’t realized it, but I’ve already been behind bars for almost a month and a half.
+It may not be a long time, but I’ve already forged a great friendship with Bud.
+I told him about my situation and he’s willing to help me.
 Today, finally, he’s going to tell me the plan that will allow me to get out of here.
-He hasn’t given me any hints, so I have no idea how we’re going to do it.
+He hasn’t given me any clues, so I have no idea how we’re going to do it.

 Bud is quite happy with my Java level.
 I’ve been a good student and I’m learning very quickly.
 The problem is that if I escape from prison, I can forget about continuing my progress.
-My future is very uncertain right now.
-I can only make daily plans; planning things from one week to the next is a luxury.
+My future is very uncertain at the moment.
+I can only make daily plans; planning things from one week to another is a luxury.

 My fate is uncertain.
-Just today, I received a message from one of the guards: I’ve been assigned to work in the laundry.
-I have to report there at three o’clock, and I don’t know what my duties will be.
-Whatever it is, it’s surely better than sitting in the cell doing nothing.
+Just today, I received a message from one of the guards: I’ve been assigned a job in the laundry.
+At three o’clock in the afternoon I have to report there, and I don’t know what my task will be.
+Whatever it is, it’s sure to be better than being in the cell doing nothing.

 I’ve been alone in the cell all day.
-It’s nice to have some privacy occasionally.
-Solitude sometimes helps you clear your thoughts.
+It’s nice to have a little privacy from time to time.
+Solitude sometimes helps you clear your mind.
 Time has passed very quickly and, without realizing it, I’m already on my way to the laundry.
 I wonder how many people work there.
 I might be able to make new friends.

-As soon as I arrived, I realized my plan to socialize was completely ruined.
-Those who were waiting for me were Bud and Pedro.
-That’s when they told me they had a plan to break out of prison.
-They needed one more person and, thanks to my programming knowledge, I could join.
+As soon as I arrived, I realized that my plan to socialize was completely ruined.
+Those who were waiting for me were actually Bud and Pedro.
+It was then that they told me they had a plan to escape from prison.
+They needed one more person and, thanks to my programming knowledge, I could join them.

 There was a small problem.
-They wanted to escape, but I didnโt.
-I didn’t want to spend the rest of my life on the run.
-I just need to get out for a while to unmask Rich.
+They wanted to escape, but I actually didn’t.
+I didn’t want to spend the rest of my life running away.
+I need to get out for a while to unmask Rich.
 Bud knew this, so he offered me a solution.
-The two of them would escape, but I would return to prison after two hours.
-It should be enough time to get a confession from Rich, return to my cell, and have no one find out about my excursion.
+The two of them would escape, but I, after two hours, would return to prison.
+It should be enough to get a confession from Rich, return to my cell and for no one to find out about my excursion.

 It took me less than two minutes to decide.
 Of course, I accepted.
-I think these two have everything well planned out, so it seems the risk is minimal.
-What I didn’t know was that the plan would start the next day.
+I think these two have everything well studied, so it seems that the risk is minimal.
+What I didn’t know is that the plan was going to start the next day.
 Bud hadn’t been teaching me Java by chance.
 They needed a third person who knew how to program to carry out the plan.

 The first part of the plan is simple.
 Well, at least my contribution.
-In the prison library, there are several computers that can access the entire security system.
-From there, Pedro will access the prison’s alarm function and make it go off for a few minutes.
+In the prison library there are several computers that can access the entire security system.
+From there, Pedro is going to access the prison alarm function and make it go off for a few minutes.
+Thanks to that distraction, Bud will be able to access the director’s office, where he will get something that will help us in the next step.

-Thanks to this distraction, Bud will be able to access the warden’s office, where he’ll get something that will help us with the next step.
 It’s important to access from one of the library computers, since if it’s done from Pedro’s or Bud’s computer, they would be discovered within minutes.
-Both laptops are closely monitored, and every action is logged.
+Both laptops are very controlled and every action is recorded.

 There’s a small problem, and that is that Pedro won’t have much time to hack the system.
 The truth is that there’s a lot to program and only a few minutes to do it without being discovered.
 That’s where I come in.
-I need to create five Java programs, hidden in the library PC, which Pedro will later use to work his magic.
+I must create five Java programs, hidden on the library PC, that Pedro will later use to do his magic.

 I have exactly one hour of time in the library.
-But usually the computers are in high demand, so I might only be able to use them for half an hour.
-It doesn’t matter, they’ve explained exactly what I need to do, so I have plenty of time.
+But normally the computers are in high demand, so I may only be able to use them for half an hour.
+It doesn’t matter, they’ve explained exactly what I have to do, so I have plenty of time.

 Program 1

-First, we’ll need to create a Program that discovers the central system’s password.
+The first thing will be to create a program that discovers the central system password.
 The password consists of 6 digits, of which we believe we know 5.
-Therefore, we’ll only need to check 10 combinations.
+Therefore, we simply have to check 10 combinations.

-The problem is that if the data is checked too quickly, the system might detect it.
-So, after the ninth attempt, we need to wait at least 30 seconds.
-For this, we’ll make the Program stop after 9 attempts, and to check the last one, we’ll need to type “continue” on the keyboard.
+The problem is that if the data is checked too quickly, the system can detect it.
+So, after the ninth attempt, you have to wait at least 30 seconds.
+To do this, we will make the program stop after trying 9 attempts, and to check the last one we will have to type “continue” on the keyboard.

-Here’s the code I used.
-Review it line by line and you’ll see how you can understand its operation without problems:
+Here is the code I used.
+Review line by line and you’ll see how you understand its operation without problems:

 Solution: